 Karen Sumner-Matson has been a Licensed Clinical Social Worker since 1993.
 Prior to that, she received a Bachelor’s degree in Psychology.
 Using a client-centered approach, Karen treats all age groups with a variety of concerns including depression, anxiety, Bipolar Disorder, personality disorders, ADHD, abuse/trauma, addictions, parenting issues, and couples treatment.

 Karen utilizes Cognitive Behavioral Therapy, Reality Therapy, Brief Solution-Oriented Therapy and Motivational Interviewing.
 She is a creative counselor with experience using Play Therapy and Art especially with children and teens.
+Karen currently works with individuals ages 13+.
 She works to empower her clients and to help them develop the tools to overcome obstacles.